ShareBuilder-401k/aurora-serverless-flyway-db/README.md

 ## Connecting to the Database

-A connection to the Databse can be established using any PostgreSQL-approved editor, or using psql, Postgresql's command-line tool.
+A connection to the Database can be established using any PostgreSQL-approved editor, or using psql, Postgresql's command-line tool.
 First, download postgresql via the interactive installer using this link to get both psql and PG Admin, their approved editor, on your machine: [Download PostgreSQL](https://www.postgresql.org/download/macosx/).

 The breakdown of connection steps is below for each.